Last Updated on October 2, 2021 by

 Players & Equipment

 A water polo team consists of seven active players playing in the pool at a time.
 This includes one goalie and six field players.
 The gameplay of water polo is unique as players move from one position to another as the game demands.
 Unlike other team sports like basketball or football where players have a certain position to keep to, positions are either defensive or offensive in water polo.
 All the players are involved in both the offensive and defensive roles.
-In terms of playing equipment, water polo doesn’t require many.
-Players wear trunks or swimsuits depending on sex and googles and swimming caps if required.
+In terms of playing equipment, water polo doesn’t require much.
+Players wear trunks or swimsuits depending on sex and goggles and swimming caps if required.
 The basic equipment for playing water polo is a net and a ball.

 Scoring